***(Trigger Warning: This post discusses themes of violence which includes disturbing images.)***

 Closure.

-So when I drive by the particle accelerator, past the guards at the gateway to the National Lab, drive down Oppenheimer Drive, Manhattan Avenue, the Bradbury Science Museum and all of that… it actually feels like freedom to me.
-It feels like being in the biggest lion’s den of my lifetime and knowing I can thrive there.
+So when I drive by the particle accelerator, past the armed guards at the gateway to the National Lab, down Oppenheimer Drive, Manhattan Avenue, the Bradbury Science Museum, all of it…it feels a little like freedom.

 Dearest Kristy,